 Most courtroom TV dramas involving criminal investigations or car accident claims are overly exaggerated and melodramatic.
 One truth, though, is that successfully proving any case requires evidence.
 Photographs and videos may be useful when it comes to proving car accident claims — and disproving the opposing party’s legal defenses.
 Photographic evidence can also serve a tactical advantage in cases where the insurance company is disputing fault or liability.

-If you have sustained personal injuries and damages in a car accident that occurred in Washington State, the car accident lawyers at The Law Offices of Loren Scott Etengoff may be able to assist you with your case.
+If you have sustained personal injuries and damages in a car accident that occurred in Washington State, the car accident lawyers at Etengoff Pak Law Group may be able to assist you with your case.
 Mr. Etengoff and his team of attorneys devote all of their time to representing accident victims.
 They do not represent insurance companies or large corporations and are fully committed to representing you and maximizing the value of your case.

 Determining Liability in Car Accident Claims